GeoscienceAustralia/ptha/misc/gladstone_2024_2025/analysis/README.md

 ## Compute the probabilistic inundation
 These are split into:
 - [probabilistic_inundation/exrate_given_threshold](probabilistic_inundation/exrate_given_threshold) to compute how often a threshold is exceeded.
-E.G. depth>0.01m gives the rate of inundation.
+E.G. depth>0.01m gives the rate of inundation, also depending on the epistemic uncertainty treatment (logic tree mean or percentiles)
 - [probabilistic_inundation/threshold_given_exrate](probabilistic_inundation/threshold_given_exrate) more arduously computes what threshold corresponds to a given exceedance rate.
-E.G. what's the depth for a 1/2500 exceedance rate.
+E.G. what's the depth for a 1/2500 exceedance rate and epistemic uncertainty percentile.

 ## JATWC to inundation
 Using JATWC warning rules, compute the footprint covering all modelled scenarios for each current JATWC warning.